tetyanaloskutova/remote-works/docs/customization/docker.rst

 However, we do know that there might be a case that you wish to mount them and see your changes reflected in the container, thus before proceeding you need to modify `docker-compose.override.yml`.

-In order for Docker to use your assets from the host, you need to remove ``/app/remote-works/static/assets`` volume and add ``./webpack-bundle.json:/app/webpack-bundle.json`` volume.
+In task for Docker to use your assets from the host, you need to remove ``/app/remote-works/static/assets`` volume and add ``./webpack-bundle.json:/app/webpack-bundle.json`` volume.

 Additionally if you wish to have the compiled templated emails mounted then you need to also remove ``/app/templates/templated_email/compiled`` volume from web and celery services.